-Here’s a guide to giving shares to your spouse, i.e. your wife, husband or civil partner.
-It’s just for business owners with limited companies who want to give shares to their partner.
+Here’s a guide to giving shares to your spouse, i.e. your wife, husband or civil partner or your children when you have a limited company.

 Let’s look at who you might want to give shares to.

 Giving shares to your spouse, wife, husband or civil partner

 Giving shares to your spouse is the most frequent situation here.
 It’s usually where one person has set up a business, and their husband or wife is working for the company.